mohin-io/Decentralized-Autonomous-Hedge-Fund-AI-DAO/PHASE_3_COMPLETE.md

 ## Overview

-Phase 3 implements cutting-edge advanced features that elevate the AI DAO Hedge Fund from a solid MVP to an institutional-grade platform with transformer-based predictions, sentiment analysis, and mobile capabilities.
+Phase 3 implements cutting-edge advanced features that elevate the Decentralized Autonomous Hedge Fund AI DAO from a solid MVP to an institutional-grade platform with transformer-based predictions, sentiment analysis, and mobile capabilities.

 **Status**: ✅ **100% COMPLETE**